Stochastic1017/Identifying-CB58-Lyman-Break-Twins/README.md

 }
 ```
 To allow the code to loop through each .fits file in a directory, and write an output .csv file whose name is the data directory name in the following format:
-* `distance`: your measure of the distance from this spectrum to the template.
+* `distance` : Measure of the distance from this spectrum to the template.
-* `i`: the index in the spectrum at which your alignment with the template begins (red-shifted units).
+* `i` : red-shifted index in the spectrum at which your alignment with the template begins.
-* `spectrumID`: the spectrum ID, e.g., spec-1353-53083-0579.fits
+* `spectrumID` : the spectrum ID, e.g., spec-1353-53083-0579.fits

 ``` r
 files <- list.files(dir, pattern = 'fit*') # save all files as a list